 After signing with St. Paul and he soon headed back to Sioux City of the Western League.
 He quit baseball to be a traveling salesman but would play for teams as needed on holidays or on vacation.
-Returning home after one such excursion, he caught Typhoid Fever in the fall of 1919 and it quickly took his life that November.
+Returning home after one such excursion, he caught typhoid fever in the fall of 1919 and it quickly took his life on November 25, 1919.
 He had just turned 31.

 “Promotion For 4 Semi-Pros”, Chicago Tribune, 21 August 1910, Page 2.

 “Diamond Dope”, The Lincoln (NE) Evening News, 12 September 1910, Page 6.

 “All Stars Won Field Day Game”, Topeka Daily Capital, 15 September 1911, Page 2.

 “The World of Sport”, The Lincoln Evening News, 10 February 1912, Page 8.

 “In the Radiator League”, Topeka Daily Capital, 20 February 1912, Page 2.